A Sound Correction

 “They’ve locked the door!” whispered Miss Pennythorpe.
 “That’s most irregular.
 I wonder why?”

 On the green, a full gathering of villagers stood in quiet expectation.
 Cricketers, bar patrons, bell ringers, and even Mrs Plunkett’s cat.
-When it came, their applause was a tastefully muted blend of restraint—and relief.
+When it came, their applause was a tastefully muted blend of restraint and relief.

 Prudence said nothing.
-She adjusted her blouse—and her chin—and made her way home with the unmistakable air of a woman who had experienced... clarity—of mind, if not of seating.
+She adjusted her blouse — and her chin — and made her way home with the unmistakable air of a woman who had experienced clarity of mind, if not of seating.

 Framed in the lychgate, Reverend Ashby smiled and gave a modest bow.
+Mrs Wetherby had promised the spoon carried authority, but Ashby had not appreciated quite how decisively it would make its point.”

 “Will Miss Featherstone attend?” asked someone.

 “I believe she will,” Ashby replied.
-“Though this time, I don’t think she’ll need to participate quite so... directly.”
+“Though this time, I don’t think she’ll need to participate quite so directly.”

 Back at the vicarage, Mrs Wetherby met Ashby at the door.

-She nodded wisely, and returned to polishing the brasses.
+Mrs Wetherby chuckled, nodding wisely, and returned to polishing the brasses.